R2U2/r2u2/compiler/README.md

     python c2po.py --booleanizer --trace examples/cav.csv examples/cav.c2po

-The assembled binary should be at `r2u2_spec.bin` by default and is ready to be run by a properly configured R2U2 over input data.
+The assembled binary is generated at `spec.bin` by default and is ready to be run by a properly configured R2U2 over input data.
 For full compiler options:

     python c2po.py -h